tkilias/docker-db/README.md

     Redundancy = 1
 ```

-Now add the name of the disk ("default", if you did not specify a name when executing `create-file-devices`) and the volume size, e. g:
+Now add the name of the disk ('default', if you did not specify a name when executing `create-file-devices`) and the volume size, e. g:

 ```
     Disk = default
     Size = 100GiB
 ```

-Then do the same for "EXAVolume : ArchiveVolume1".
+Then do the same for the section `[EXAVolume : ArchiveVolume1]`.

 Make sure not to make the volume too big!
-The specified size is the size that is available for the database, i. e. if the redundancy is 2, the actually used space is doubled!
+The specified size is the size that is available for the database, i. e. if the redundancy is 2, the volume will actually use twice the amount of space!
 Also make sure to leave some free space for the temporary volume, that is created by the database during startup.

 ## 4. Starting a cluster